Emmy-Nominated Progam

 - Stacey Simonson, ACT Children’s Program Coordinator Abuse Counseling & Treatment Residential Programs

-Get the segment & related tools to help you talk to children about CDV
+Get the film & related tools to help you talk to children, adolescents and teens about childhood domestic violence

-As this segment tackles CDV through the perspective of children who’ve experienced it, using language and stories young people can relate to, it is much more effective bringing up the subject than to simply ask.
-It is a low-pressure way to share with children that others are experiencing the same and they are NOT alone, that there are positive ways to cope, that some day they will be free of the violence, and that it is okay to talk about it, as they see other children talking about it in a very public way.
-And talking about it is key, because it is one of the most effective ways to overcome the impact, according to research.
+As this segment tackles childhood domestic violence through the lens of childhood, through children who’ve experienced it, using language and stories young people can relate to, its impact is significant.
+We utilize a short film to share with children that there are others experiencing something similar, and they are NOT alone, that there are positive ways to cope, that some day they will be free of the violence, and that it is okay to talk about it, as they see other children talking about it in a very public way.
+And talking about it is key, because it is one of the most effective ways to overcome the impact.

-A great supplement to FAMILY SECRETS, if you wish to do more than just build children’s awareness, if our FREE, 40-minute CHANGE A LIFE (CAL) program, designed to train any caring adult how to step into the life of an impacted child with simple support and messages of hope that can help change their life.
-Use these two tools together for enhanced learning and optimal interventions.
+To prepare for you screening FAMILY SECRETS, consider taking our Change A Life program, designed to train any caring adult how to step into the life of an impacted child with simple support and messages of hope that can help change their life.